 Just as source rock does not melt all at once, and the partial melt is different in composition from the original source rock, so magma does not usually solidify all at once.
 There is a temperature (the liquidus) at which the magma first begins to crystallize, and the first crystals that form usually do not have the same composition as the magma.
 Instead, the first crystals that form have whatever composition drives the remaining magma towards its eutectic.
 This is similar to the melting process, but in reverse.
 In fact, if the magma had never left its source region, the crystallization process would be precisely the melting process in reverse.
 It is not precisely the same because the magma has left behind the most refractory (highest-melting) components of the source rock and is now in a cooler, lower-pressure environment.

-The process of crystallization of a magma was first studied by Norman Bowen in the early 1900s.
+The process of crystallization of a magma was first studied by the Canadian scientist, Norman Bowen, at the Carnegie Institution of Washington in the early 1900s.
 Bowen melted various rock powders and observed which minerals formed first when these artificial magmas were slowly cooled.
 He found that there were two distinct series of minerals that crystallized out of a cooling magma.
 Bowen's discontinuous reaction series was a sequence of minerals that crystallized one at a time, but there was also a continuous reaction series of increasingly calcium-poor and sodium-rich plagioclase feldspar.
 We'll have more to say about most of these minerals later in the book.
 For now, we note that the discontinuous series removes magnesium rapidly and iron more slowly from the magma, leaving a liquid that is increasingly enriched in silica, aluminum, and the alkaline metals.
 The continuous series, in turn, removes calcium from the magma.

 Minerals such as olivine and pyroxene are denser than magma.